cchadirdjian13/BTM495-Project/README.md

 ## 🔮 Future Enhancements (Roadmap)

-- **Payment Gateway**: The current payment system acts as an integration stub.
-Hooking into Stripe or Square APIs would enable real transactions.
+- **Payment Gateway**: The current payment flow (including the built-in tipping system) acts as an integration stub.
+Hooking into Stripe or Square APIs would enable real transactions while preserving the existing tip calculations.
 - **Role-based Authentication**: Expanding the API with secure JWTs to fully lock down Barber boundaries.
-- **Production Email Sending**: Linking `notifications.py` to an active SMTP server or an API string like SendGrid to blast real emails instead of console logging prototypes.
+- **Production Email Sending**: Linking `notifications.py` to an active SMTP server or an API service like SendGrid to send real emails instead of console logging prototypes.